Gorto2000/Defolderize/README.md

 # Defolderize
-Copy all files in (direct) sub-folders of a given directory to the directory itself.
+Copies all files in (direct) sub-folders of a given directory to the directory itself.

 ## Usage
 `python defolderize.py path_to_main_directory`